Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 2 Oktober 2024 19.47.49 UTC
+- WIB: Rabu, 2 Oktober 2024 20.30.04 UTC
-- WITA: Rabu, 2 Oktober 2024 20.47.49 UTC
+- WITA: Rabu, 2 Oktober 2024 21.30.04 UTC
-- WIT: Rabu, 2 Oktober 2024 21.47.49 UTC
+- WIT: Rabu, 2 Oktober 2024 22.30.04 UTC

 Kutipan Inspiratif:
-"Friendship is born at that moment when one person says to another: What!
-You too?
-I thought I was the only one."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: friendship
+Kategori: motivational